-This section shows the overall participation of the employees within the survey.
-It is present on all reporting tabs.
+Participation shows how many employees have taken the survey.
+This number is present on all reporting tabs.
 The number of people who took the survey will appear in the parenthetical, next to the total number of users within the audience (e.g. out of 4995 employees included in the survey's audience, 2999 took the survey, which makes up 60% of the audience).

-Additionally, on the right corner you can add filters to the reports using the filter option, which will bring up the "Add a Dimension" button where you can select which dimension(s) to filter to (for more information on that topic, see this article).
+Additionally, you can add filters to the reports using the filter option, which will bring up the "Add a Dimension" button where you can select which dimension(s) to filter to (for more information on that topic, see this article).

-The reporting in this tab will then update to reflect the information solely for the dimensions that are filtered.
-The "View options" button allows you to compare the results from this survey with a previous survey, company average, or benchmark:
+The "View options" button allows you to compare the results from this survey with the company average, or benchmark.

 Checking off the "Show comparison" checkbox will show an additional percentage next to each average on this page, to compare the averages from this survey with whatever comparison option you have selected.

-Clicking the "Overview" tab will take you here:
+Clicking the "Overview" tab will take you here by default.

 eNPS (Employee Net Promoter Score)